SergMa/free-nross/README.md

 may be usefull for telephony terminals, that work in noisy environment and have single microphone.

-Note: this noise suppressors has been created to work well only for speech signals.
+Note: this noise suppressor has been created to work well only for speech signals.

 free-nross includes C and MATLAB/Octave/FreeMat code sources.